chromium/chromium/docs/security/shepherd.md

 When reports are publicly disclosed, that becomes visible to all and we have to delete those comments to protect that information.
 To direct a comment at an external security researcher, please use “OP”, “reporter”, or "researcher”.

+### Deleted Reports / Issues Marked as Spam or Abuse

+You may come across some reports in the security bug triage queue with a red banner, "The issue has been deleted.
+Reason: ABUSE," this is generally due to the overactive spam filtering in the issue tracker.
+Just click `Undelete` in the right side of the banner, and triage the report as you normally would.

 ### Shepherding Scheduling